Diocese of Hamilton, Ontario: Other priests of this diocese who became bishops

+Churches

 Statistics and extent

 As of 2014, it pastorally served 626,723 Catholics (28.5% of 2,201,155 total) on 16,824 km2 in 124 parishes and 1 mission with 228 priests (137 diocesan, 91 religious), 35 deacons, 269 lay religious (102 brothers, 167 sisters) and 15 seminarians.

 The Diocese of Hamilton comprises the counties and regions of Brant, Bruce, Grey, Halton, Hamilton, Waterloo, Wellington, as well as four Townships in the County of Dufferin, all located in Ontario.
 The Diocese of Hamilton had begun as a Catholic Mission in Upper Canada (Ontario).

 There are 6 deaneries (Brant, Bruce-Grey, Halton, Hamilton, Waterloo and Wellington) which have 126 parishes in their geographical grouping.
 There are 7 Catholic school boards in the diocese, 1 Catholic university and 3 university Catholic campus ministries.
 It has 142 secular and 98 religious priests ministering to 620,518 people in 126 parishes.

 Catholic schools

 The Government of Ontario accords Catholic schools the same rights as public schools.
 The taxes paid by Catholics go to support Catholic schools only.
 Teachers, whether religious or lay, must be qualified to teach according to the same regulations as those governing public school teachers.

 Here are the institutions, within the jurisdiction of the Diocese: